commercialhaskell/stack/doc/upgrade_command.md

 compiling source code (pass the `--source-only` flag).
 The `--binary-only` and `--source-only` flags are alternatives.

+When compiling from source code, by default:

-`--git` is a convenient way to get the most recent version from the `master` branch, for those testing and living on the bleeding edge.
+*   Stack will obtain the source code for the most recent version in the package index (eg Hackage).
+Pass the flag `--git` to specify the most recent version from the `master` branch of Stack's repository.